The delayed NSW Local Government elections will be held on Saturday, 4 September 2021.

 - quarantining books for 24 hours before returning them to shelves;

 - providing a special opening time (10-11am Tuesday to Friday) for people aged over 70 years.

-- Council three public swimming pools closed for the off season.
+- Council’s three public swimming pools are closed for the off-season.

 - Return and earn collection point at the Kyogle landfill, re-opening with restrictions on Monday, 1 June.
 Restrictions include:

 - Visits will be strictly by appointment only.
 If you do not have an appointment you will be turned away.